isomerpages/nlb-reference/_science-tech-sciences/COVID 19 An Overview (2020).md

 <p>While there is currently no vaccine or antiviral medicine to prevent or treat COVID-19, a number of vaccines and drug treatments are being investigated.
 Fortunately, most patients recover through supportive care.
 In addition to advocating good personal hygiene and self-isolation if unwell, many governments also encourage social distancing to flatten the curve in the steep spike of cases, to avoid overwhelming healthcare systems.</p>

-<p>To find out more about COVID-19 and its widespread impact across the world, check out the resources below.
-Our next installment will look at the COVID-19 situation in Singapore.</p>
+<p>To find out more about COVID-19 and its widespread impact across the world, check out the resources below.</p>

 [^1]: Novel Coronavirus (2019-nCoV) situation report - 1.
 (2020, January 21).
 World Health Organisation.
 Retrieved March 31, 2020, from <https://www.who.int/docs/default-source/coronaviruse/situation-reports/20200121-sitrep-1-2019-ncov.pdf>{:target="_blank"}